-The following recordings from the Macaulay Library—one of mine of a Graceful Prinia at Al Asfar Lake in Al Ahsa and one of a Delicate Prinia in the UAE—represent what the typical song for each species sounds like—surely not easily confused, right?
+The following spectrograms from the Macaulay Library—one of a Graceful Prinia at Al Asfar Lake in Al Ahsa and one of a Delicate Prinia from Qatar—represent what the typical song for each species sounds like—surely not easily confused, right?

 Song of Graceful Prinia (P. gracilis hufufae)